-${}^\star Gross\ returns\ do\ not\ include\ the\ deduction\ of\ transaction\ costs,$ and are shown as supplemental information.
+^{}Gross returns do not include the deduction of transaction costs, and are shown as supplemental information.

-Risk statistics are calculated against the 10% MSCI ACWI & 10% HFRX Equity Hedge Fund & 80% BBgBarc US Corporate High Past performance not indicative of future results.
+The benchmark is the 10% MSCI ACWI & 10% HFRX Equity Hedge Fund & 80% BBgBarc US Corporate High Yield.
+The risk statistics are calculated against it.

+Past performance not indicative of future results.
 Please see attached disclosures.

-\\The net 3.00% performance is shown because 3.00% is the highest possible industry standard platform fee.
+^{}The net 3.00% performance is shown because 3.00% is the generally assumed highest model wrap fee.